feather-design-system/feather-design-system/docs/Components/DateInput/README.md

 ### Pasting

 When pasting a string to `FeatherDateInput` we will attempt to parse it for a valid date based on the formats specified in the prop `pasteFormats`.
 The order of the array is important as that is the order they will be checked.
-We utilize `date-fns/parse` for handling parsing the string therefore all formats adhere to its syntax.
+We utilize `date-fns/parse` for handling parsing the string therefore all formats adhere to its syntax. `date-fns/parse` makes use of a reference date for handling 2 digit years, this means for handling dates in previous century it might not parse `"92"` as the correct `"1992"`.
+In this scenario we recommend updating the `referenceDate` prop to a date in the previous century, consider `new Date(1900, 1, 1), if any paste data into the field is likely to be the previous century.
 Check out [parse](https://date-fns.org/v2.29.1/docs/parse) for details.
 The default formats are as follows:

 ```js
 [